legal resources necessary to hold negligent facilities accountable.

 However, the investigator requested statements, audits, police reports and termination paperwork of the alleged perpetrator."
 The facility made a police report available.
 However, there was "no statement from the alleged perpetrator or termination papers."
 Documentation shows that the "police responded to the facility [about] a Breach of Trust".
 The report stated the "Business Office Manager stated the alleged perpetrator was stealing money out of several resident's accounts."
 Allegedly, the perpetrator "had worked in the business office, or financial transactions deal with payments."
 Numerous residents began complaining "about unpaid items and not receiving the right amount of cash as was stated on the receipts."
 It was determined through an internal investigation that "an estimated amount of $845 in cash [was] stolen."

 If you have suspicions that your loved one was injured or harmed while living at Sumter East Health and Rehabilitation Center, contact South Carolina nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Sumter County victims of mistreatment who reside in long-term facilities including nursing homes in Sumter.
+Our network of attorneys fights aggressively on behalf of Sumter County victims of mistreatment who reside in long-term facilities including nursing homes in Sumter.
 Our knowledgeable attorneys can offer legal help on your behalf to ensure your claim for financial compensation is successfully resolved against every party that caused your loved one harm.
 Contact us now to schedule a free case evaluation to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 Our attorneys accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee agreement.
 This arrangement postpones your requirement to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.
 We offer each client a "No Win/No-Fee" Guarantee, meaning all fees are waived if we cannot obtain compensation to recover your damages.
 We can begin representing you in your case today to ensure you receive adequate compensation for your losses.
 All information you share with our law offices will remain confidential.